Configuring domain sync for real-time spatial feeds

 | jq '.schema' | python3 -m json.tool

-Failure Indicator: Missing crs property, type changed from object to string, or coordinates array depth altered.
+Failure Indicator: Missing crs property (note: RFC 7946 explicitly removes the crs member; its presence indicates a pre-RFC 7946 schema), type changed from object to string, or coordinates array depth altered.

 Step 2: Isolate Offset Lag vs. Payload Corruption